PredigSystem/PredigApp/README.md

 PredigSystem is a mobile application that allows people calculate their blood pressure, consult all their results in accessible graphics and stores the results in a database where the doctor can access it and analyses the results of a patient.
 Also, the app notifies if the blood pressure is lower or higher than the normal.
 And finally, contains a map with the hospitals and clinics near of the user’s location.

+This application is working with the [iHealth BP5](https://ihealthlabs.com/blood-pressure-monitors/wireless-blood-pressure-monitor/) device and its [opened API available on GitHub](https://github.com/iHealthDeviceLabs/iHealthDeviceLabs-Android).

 More information about the System Requirements can be found [here](https://www.dropbox.com/s/sbn85huq75eil08/Requirements.pdf?dl=0).

 Website template can be found [here](https://github.com/PredigSystem/PredigWebApp-prototype).
 Check out the [demo](https://predigsystem-webapp.herokuapp.com/login.html)